DuckyMomo20012/file-crypto/README.md

 ## :wrench: Settings

-You can override default behaviors by configure `settings.json` file.
+You can override default behaviors by configuring the `settings.json` file.

 <table>
     <thead>